 Advanced Care Services

-We provide care for patients with the following conditions:
+We provide care for patients with:

 Dry Eye Clinic

-The Glaucoma Service, part of the Glaucoma Institute, provides complete diagnostic and treatment services for patients with glaucoma.
+Complete diagnostic and treatment services for patients with glaucoma.

 Hereditary Eye Disease Clinic

-The Neuro-Ocular Service provides management of conditions affecting the optic nerve and visual pathway.
+Management of conditions affecting the optic nerve and visual pathway.
 A board-certified neurologist is available for consultation.

-The Ocular-Plastic Service provides diagnostic and treatment services for conditions affecting the lids and orbit.
+Diagnostic and treatment services for conditions affecting the lids and orbit.

-The Retina Service provides complete diagnostic and treatment services for conditions of the vitreous and retina.
+Diagnostic and treatment services for conditions of the vitreous and retina.

-The Electrodiagnostic Service provides VEP, ERG, and EOG testing and interpretation with the latest diagnostic equipment.
+VEP, ERG, and EOG testing and interpretation with the latest diagnostic equipment.

 The Outpatient Surgery Center is approved for the provision of surgical procedures requiring local anesthesia.